 What is the best product to use?

-There are plenty of chain cleaning products on the market.
+There are plenty of decent chain cleaning / lubing products on the market.
 The one I use for a complete, all-in-one solution is Maxima’s excellent Ultimate Chain Care Aerosol Kit.

 The kit comprises of three large aerosol cans: a powerful, water-based cleaner, a multi-purpose lubricant (similar to WD-40) and a can of Chain Wax.
 You use each of these three in that order to first clean, lube and then finally wax your chain.
 The wax is a minimal “fling”, heavy duty chain lubricant, especially formulated for powersports use.

 Put the bike up on the rear stand and hose the chain down while rotating the rear wheel to get the worst of the dirt and grime off.

 - Put a cardboard protector (pictured right) around the rear axle and then spray the cleaner (blue can) liberally onto the chain while rotating the rear wheel.